X-oss-byte/aws-workshop/templates-content/TEMPLATE_ModuleTwo_Setup/22_CreateAWorkspace.md

 ---
-title: "Create a Workspace" # MODIFY THIS TITLE
+title: "Create a Workspace"
 chapter: true
-weight: 2 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
+weight: 2
 ---

 <!-- MORE SUBMODULES CAN BE ADDED TO DIVIDE UP THE SETUP INTO SMALLER SECTIONS -->
 <!-- COPY AND PASTE THIS SUBMODULE FILE, RENAME, AND CHANGE THE CONTENTS AS NECESSARY -->

-# Set Up The Workspace <!-- MODIFY THIS SUBHEADING -->
+# Set Up The Workspace

-## Submodule Two Heading <!-- MODIFY THIS SUBHEADING -->
+## Submodule Two Heading

 This paragraph block can be used to explain how to create a workspace if necessary.
 Example content guidance can be found at the bottom of the page.